System explainer · Steam Controller

 - Bluetooth behavior across PCs, Deck, phones, tablets, and crowded rooms

-- Steam Machine pairing, wake behavior, and built-in-Puck behavior
+- Long-term Steam Machine pairing, wake, and internal-receiver reliability

 - Steam Frame tracking, battery impact, and non-VR game use